-The active presence of Tataviam, Tongva, Kizh, and Chumash in the ULAR Watershed Area calls for the WC Team to engage Tribal Councils and communities across the region.
-Specifically the team will focus on identifying overlaps and collaboration efforts that increase tribal participation and influence with the ULAR WASC and align SCWP goals and investments with the project development and implementation efforts of the Fernandeño Tataviam.
+The active presence of the Fernandeño Tataviam, Gabrielino Tongva, Ventureño Chumash, and Gabrielino Kizh tribes in the ULAR Watershed Area calls for the WC Team to engage Tribal Councils and communities across the region.
+The WC Team will focus on identifying overlaps and collaboration efforts that increase tribal participation and influence with the ULAR WASC.
+WC's will engage tribes from the region and tribal representative groups..
+Specifically the team will align SCWP goals and investments with the project development and implementation efforts of the Fernandeño Tataviam Band of Mission Indians.